Tiago Splitter

 We have more on the Trail Blazers:

-• They have gone 2-1 since Splitter took over, including a 14-point win over the Lakers on Monday.
+• The Blazers have gone 2-1 since Splitter took over, including a 14-point win over the Lakers on Monday.
 Deni Avdija has led the team in scoring in all three games.
 “He knows how to talk to us.
-He knows how to prepare us,” Avdija told Mark Medina of RG.org.
+He knows how to prepare us,” Avdija said of Splitter, per Mark Medina of RG.org.
 “His basketball knowledge is very good.
 Other than that, I don’t want to get into that (the coaching situation) too much.”

-• The team’s scoring limitations will define their ceiling, according to Sean Highkin of The Rose Garden Report.
-They shot 37 percent in a loss to the Clippers but bounced back to knock down 45.6 percent of their shots against the Lakers.
+• The team’s scoring limitations will define its ceiling, according to Sean Highkin of The Rose Garden Report.
+The Blazers shot 37% in a loss to the Clippers but bounced back to knock down 45.6% of their shots against the Lakers.
 They’re shooting 33.8 percent from deep and that could be a season-long issue.
 “I think our offense will definitely catch up to our defense,” Jrue Holiday said.
 “There’s been times where we get a bit stagnant, but it could be because we’re playing so hard on the defensive end.
 But I really enjoy our offense.
 The way we move the ball, the way we get each other involved, it’s not just one person doing everything.
 Everybody gets involved.
 That’s how I like my basketball.”

 Blazers Notes: Splitter, Billups, Bjorkgren, Lue